cloudevents/spec/cloudevents/formats/dds-format.md

 [CloudEvents][ce] is a standardized and protocol-agnostic definition of the structure and metadata description of events.
-This specification defines how the elements defined in the CloudEvents specification are to be represented in the [DDS 1.9.0][avro-primitives].
+This specification defines how the elements defined in the CloudEvents specification are to be represented in IDL primitive types.

 The [Attributes](#2-attributes) section describes the naming conventions and data type mappings for CloudEvents attributes for use as DDS message properties.

-This specification does define an envelope format.
+This specification does not define an envelope format.

 The DDS event format does not currently define a batch mode format.

+An eXtensible Markup Language (XML) reprsentation of the [DDS Event Format][dds-event-format] is provided in conjunction with this document.

 ### 1.1.
 Conformance